ConBoe/Testing-the-Oswald-Hypothesis-with-European-Country-Level-Data/README.md

 This is either possible:
 1. from EuroStat using the code ilc_lvho02 and lfsa_urgan in the search function of the website and clicking the 'download tsv' button.
 This will download a .zip file that must be unpacked (use WinRa or a simular free software).
 2. from this [reposetory](https://github.com/ConBoe/Testing-the-Oswald-Hypothesis-with-European-Country-Level-Data/tree/main/data) directly.

+(functionally of the code can not be garunteed for newly downloaded data from EuroStat due to possible structural changes)

 Save the files in a folder that you name 'data' and use the setwd function in R to the path where this folder is stored. ( type '?setwd' in the R console for help).